alexhenriet/scheduler/README.md

 ]
 ```

-4. Scheduler SSH public key must be correctly setup on remote user@hosts that must be connected
+* Scheduler SSH public key must be correctly setup on remote user@hosts that must be connected

-5. Script shutdowns itself each "end of day at midnight" and must be relaunched by "forever"
+* Script shutdowns itself each "end of day at midnight" and must be relaunched by **forever**